 Gravity and weight will keep your tires on the ground… until you hit a bump.
 And your vehicle may seem stable and ride evenly… until you swerve, brake or turn.

 What shocks and struts do?

 They keep the tires from bouncing, which causes loss of road contact, and they also keep the vehicle body weight from shifting and rolling, which causes a loss of vehicle control and handling.
 You could say then that their main job is to resist both tire and vehicle body motion.
 When shocks and struts are working well, the vehicle maintains traction on the road and has the optimum stability in every driving condition – stopping, turning, swerving, over bumps and potholes.

-How do they do that?
-A shock or a strut operate the same but mount differently.
+A shock or a strut operates the same way, but they mount differently.
 Each of the four tires has either a shock or strut connected to that corner’s suspension and vehicle body or frame.
-They are hydraulic cylinders that provide motion damping by restricting fluid flow through a series of internal valves.
+Shocks and struts are hydraulic cylinders that provide motion damping by restricting fluid flow through a series of internal valves.
 As the wheel and body moves up and down, the shock valving slows and stabilizes the movements.

 But what is vehicle stability?

 Answer: Vehicle stability means being able to stop, turn, and swerve at exactly the moment and in the amount you need.
 Your shocks react to every wheel and body movement, every bump and every corner.